 thanks Cath - Caroline is a great inspiration for communiuties and sustainablity of main street families wherever she

-Up until London 2005's dismal year of make poverty history, I worked very closely (networks connecting
+connects Up until London 2005's dismal year of make poverty history, I worked very closely (networks connecting

 adviser) with john bunzl of simpol party for 2 years who Caroline knows; there is very hot opportunity to